-Saving and Restoring a Coreform Cubit Session
+Saving and Restoring a Cubit Session

-Coreform Cubit File Method
+CUBIT File Method

-The Cubit file is a binary cross-platform compatible file for the storage of a Cubit model that is compact in size and efficient to access.
+The CUBIT file is a binary cross-platform-compatible file for the storage of a Cubit model that is compact in size and efficient to access.
 It includes both the geometry and the associated mesh, groups, blocks, sidesets, and nodesets.
 Mesh and geometry are restored from the Cubit file in exactly the same state as when saved.
 For example, element faces and edges are persistent, as well as mesh and geometry ids.
-The Graphical User Interface version of Cubit also provides a toolbar with direct access to file operations using the Cubit File method described here.
+The Graphical User Interface version of CUBIT also provides a toolbar with direct access to file operations using the CUBIT File method described here.

 New